Stabilization of associated prime ideals of monomial ideals -- Bounding the copersistence index: An upper bound for the copersistence index

 In order to find a suitable function $\sigma$ to bound $\cpi{I}([r])$, we set up suitable systems $A\vec{x} \le \vec{b}$ for Theorem~\ref{theorem:bounds-sigma(m)} to be applicable with $M=[r]$.
 In Remark~\ref{remark:characterization-m-associated} we gave three statements that characterize $\fm\in\Ass(R/I^n)$.
 They are of the form

 where $U_n \in \left\{\sat[I^n]\cap I^{n-1}, I^n : \fm, \sat[I^n] \right\}$.
 The resulting bounds are discussed below in Subsections~\ref{subsec:Un=JnI^n-1},~\ref{subsec:Un=I:m}, and~\ref{subsec:Un=Jn}.
 We point out that even for a fixed choice of $U_n$ there are in general multiple options to set up a suitable system $A\vec{x} \le \vec{b}$.
 We restrict our investigation to specific choices.
-Before, we briefly present possibilities to reduce the bound parameters $d$, $s$, and $r$.